ronjakoi/ts-tetris/README.md

 This is a Tetris game that runs in HTML Canvas.
 I just made this to learn some TypeScript over the summer.
 Very simple.

-(Something is still weird about rotating near the right edge.
-I will fix it some day soon...)

 ## Using

 To compile: